open-telemetry/opamp-spec/specification.md

      `SignedServerToAgent`.)
    * If `trust_chain_response.error_message` is non-empty, the Agent MUST terminate the connection.
-   * Otherwise the Agent MUST perform X.509 certification path validation as defined in [RFC 5280 §6](https://datatracker.ietf.org/doc/html/rfc5280#section-6), using the pre-configured payload trust anchor as the sole trust anchor, `certificate_chain` as the intermediate and leaf certificates, and `id-kp-codeSigning` (`1.3.6.1.5.5.7.3.3`) in the acceptable EKU set.
+   * Otherwise the Agent MUST decode the `certificate_chain` PEM blob into individual certificates and perform X.509 certification path validation as defined in [RFC 5280 §6](https://datatracker.ietf.org/doc/html/rfc5280#section-6), using the pre-configured payload trust anchor as the sole trust anchor, the decoded certificates as the intermediate and leaf certificates, and `id-kp-codeSigning` (`1.3.6.1.5.5.7.3.3`) in the acceptable EKU set.
 If path validation fails for any reason — including expired certificate, unknown issuer, missing